ztyawc/CloudPaste/README_EN.md

 4. Add environment variable:

    - Name: `VITE_BACKEND_URL`
-   - Value: Your backend Worker URL (e.g., `https://cloudpaste-backend.your-username.workers.dev`)
+   - Value: Your backend Worker URL (e.g., `https://cloudpaste-backend.your-username.workers.dev`)It is recommended to use a custom worker backend domain.

 5. Then run the workflow again to complete the backend domain loading